igoresso/mr-velous/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Welcome to **MR.VELOUS**!
 This hobby project is all about exploring medical images with style and a smile.
+One of the project's key goals is to explore the possibilities of **Svelte 5**, utilizing its innovative features to create cleaner, more efficient code and a seamless user experience.

 ## 🤔 What's in the Name?

-**MR.VELOUS** stands for **"MR Viewer with Enhanced Layout and Optimised User Satisfaction."** The name is a play on the word "marvelous," reflecting the goal of creating a viewer that’s not just functional but also a joy to use.
+**MR.VELOUS** stands for **"MR Viewer with Enhanced Layout and Optimised User Satisfaction."** The name is a playful take on "marvelous," embodying the goal of crafting a viewer that’s not just functional but a joy to use.

-## 🧩 What's Inside?
+## 🛠️ Features

 - **NIfTI Image Support**: Open and explore medical images in the NIfTI format.
-(More formats are on the way!)
-- **Enhanced Layout**: Designed to be easy to use and pleasant to look at.
-Why settle for dull when it can be delightful?
-- **Active Development**: This app is a work in progress, with new features and improvements added regularly.
-The aim is to make this the best online viewer out there.
+- **Enhanced Layout**: A visually pleasing and user-friendly interface—because exploring medical images should be delightful, not dull.

+## 📝 TODO

+- **Customizable Viewing**: Allow users to adjust and modify how images are displayed.
+- **DICOM Support**: Extend compatibility to include DICOM format.

 **MR.VELOUS** is a passion project, and working on it is an absolute blast.
 Feedback and suggestions are the sprinkles on the ice cream 🍦, so feel free to share your thoughts!